polterguy/polterguy.github.io/documentation/magic.lambda.validators/index.md

 * __[validators.url]__ - Verifies that some string input is a legal URL, either HTTP or HTTPS type of scheme

-All of the above slots takes an expression, or valus, as its main input, and will throw exceptions if their input expression's value, or its value, does not follow the rules specified by the validator.
+All of the above slots takes an expression, or valus, as its main input, and will throw exceptions if their input expression's value(s), or its value, does not follow the rules specified by the validator.
 This makes them perfect fits for _"intercepting"_ the input specified to an HTTP REST endpoint, to verify the input data conforms to some sort of predefined validator.

 ## Usage